MyPureCloud/genesys-spark/docs/migration-guides/v4/gux-pagination-legacy.md

 [Back to main guide](./readme.md)

+In `v4` we will transition the `gux-pagination` component to a `legacy` status while promoting the `gux-pagination-beta` to a `stable` status.

+## Overview

+- `gux-pagination` is transitioning to `gux-pagination-legacy`
-The `gux-pagination` component is now becoming `legacy` and will be replaced by the `gux-pagination-beta` component which will now become `stable`.
-The new stable `gux-pagination` component has a new refreshed design and includes extra functionality including `go-to-page` to allow a user to search for a page.
-For more information of how to migrate to the `stable` version click [here](./readme.md)
+- `gux-pagination-beta` is transitioning to `gux-pagination` which will have a new refreshed design and includes a new property `go-to-page` which allows a user to search for a page.

 ## V3 gux-pagination example